dipsh0v/PERSEPTOR/DEATHCon 2025/README.md

 ## 📊 MODULE 1: Threat Report Analysis (110 min)

-You will receive a threat intelligence report URL at the workshop start.
+You will receive a public threat report URL at the workshop start.

 ### Step 1: Initial Reflection (5 min)